-(C) Enrollment
+(C)Enrollment

-- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or recipient applies for an age and service retirement or disability benefit; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D only plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse applies for an age and service retirement, disability benefit, or benefit under section 3309.45 of the Revised Code; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth or adoption; - (ii) Attendance at an institution of learning or training pursuant to a program designed to complete in each school year the equivalent of at least two-thirds of the full time curriculum requirement of the institution, if aged eighteen or older; or
+- (1) Except as otherwise provided in this rule, an eligible benefit recipient may enroll in school employees retirement system's health care coverage only at the time the benefit recipient applies for an age and service retirement, disability benefit, or benefits pursuant to section 3309.45 of the Revised Code. - (2) An eligible spouse of an age and service retirant or disability benefit recipient may only be enrolled in the system's health care coverage as follows: - (a) At the time the retirant or recipient applies for an age and service retirement or disability benefit; or, - (b) Within thirty-one days of the eligible spouse's: - (i) Marriage to the retirant or recipient; - (ii) Attaining age sixty-five; or - (iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D plan. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage as follows: - (a) At the time the retirant, disability benefit recipient, or surviving spouse applies for an age and service retirement, disability benefit, or benefit under section 3309.45 of the Revised Code; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth or adoption; or

-(iii) Involuntary termination of health care coverage under another group plan, medicare advantage plan, or medicare part D only plan.
+(ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan.